pldn/facetcheck/README.md

     used instead.

-    If no label can be found, the key of the facet configuration object is used as a last resolt.
+    If no label can be found, the key of the facet configuration object is used as a last resort.

 An example of a facet configuration: